-- Park the vehicle on a level surface and apply the parking brake. - 2.
-Start the engine and let it idle until it reaches the operating temperature. - Turn the engine off and wait more than 10 minutes. - 4.
-Raise and support the vehicle using a suitable floor jack and safety jack stands. - Place the safety jack stands under the vehicle jack-up points. - A suitable adapter should be attached to the jack stand saddle. - 5.
+- 1. Park the vehicle on a level surface and apply the parking brake. - 2.
+Run the engine until it reaches operating temperature. - 3.
+Turn the engine off and wait more than 10 minutes. - 4.
+Raise and support the vehicle using a suitable floor jack and safety jack stands. - Place the safety jack stands under the vehicle jack-up points.

+- A suitable adapter should be attached to the jack stand saddle. - 5.
 Remove the plastic engine undercover. - Remove the small plastic clip at the center point of the undercover. - b.
 Then remove the other bolts that hold the undercover in place.